12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 Praia do Bilene – Mozambique

 More than 80% of the African continent’s surface lies in the tropical band, 30 degrees on either side of the equator.
-This means mild temperature all year round, you can find an ideal climate for a touristic visit at any time of the year, a great reason to visit Africa.
+This means mild temperatures year-round; you can find an ideal climate for a tourist visit at any time of year, a great reason to visit Africa.

-That said, to make the mistake of falling for the stereotypes, some places in Africa can actually get quite cold, especially at high altitudes, so always check the weather reports and pack accordingly.
+That said, don’t make the mistake of falling for stereotypes: some places in Africa can actually get quite cold, especially at high altitudes, so always check the weather reports and pack accordingly.

 3. Experience a different lifestyle